dev4press/debugpress/readme.txt

 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
+= 1.7.2 (2021.09.26) =
+* Edit: OPCache status support for server restricted access
+* Fix: OPCache warnings when access is restricted on server

 = 1.7.1 (2021.07.26) =
 * New: tested with WordPress 5.8
 * New: requires WordPress 5.1 or newer